glutanimate/simple-google-tts/README.md

 `simple_google_tts` also adds automatic playback, more input modes, an offline TTS back end, and several adjustments that make it possible to parse documents with fixed formatting (e.g. [selected text in PDF files](http://superuser.com/a/796341/170160)).

 All of this could probably be accomplished a lot more elegantly within the original perl script, but I am not familiar with perl.
-So I had to make do with bash.

 ## Installation and dependencies